agnsn25/ContentForge/replit.md

 - **Navigation**:
   - Consistent navigation header across all pages (Home, History, WritingSamples)
   - Main navigation buttons: "Writing Samples" (left of History), "History"
-  - Current page button is disabled for visual feedback
+  - Current page button is hidden for cleaner UI (not shown when on that page)
   - User dropdown menu (avatar + name) contains only "Log out" option
   - Theme toggle available on all pages for dark/light mode switching